Malcolm CasSelle

 Malcolm CasSelle (1970-2020) was an American businessman.
 He was CEO of BIGtoken, Inc. He was the CIO of OPSkins and was the President of WAX (Worldwide Asset eXchange).
-Prior to WAX, CasSelle served as CTO and president of New Ventures at Tribune Publishing.
-Prior to Tribune Publishing, he was senior vice president and general manager, Digital Media of SeaChange International, which he joined as part of the company's acquisition of Timeline Labs, where he served as CEO.
+Prior to WAX, CasSelle was CTO and president of New Ventures at Tribune Publishing.
+Prior to Tribune Publishing, he was senior vice president and general manager, Digital Media of SeaChange International, which he joined as part of the company's acquisition of Timeline Labs, where he was CEO.
 Previously, CasSelle led startups in the digital industry, including MediaPass, Xfire and Groupon's joint venture with Tencent in China.

 CasSelle has also been an active early stage investor in companies including Facebook, Zynga, and most recently Bitcoin-related companies.

 Personal life

 Malcolm CasSelle was engaged to Carolyn Land of Los Angeles, CA in Nov 2019.

 Malcolm died in Mexico on November 17, 2020.

 Education

 CasSelle held a bachelor's degree from MIT and a master's degree from Stanford University, both in computer science.
 He was a member of the Theta Xi fraternity.
 He spoke Japanese and Mandarin.